Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful

 - 2 YK zippered side entrances

 - Two windows at the top for ventilation

 - Weights 3.2

 - The product does not come with a burning stove or hot flue pipe

 The OneTigris Iron Wall Stove tent has a heptagon shape (7 sides) with a chimney opening and inner mesh.
 Perfect for the lone adventurer who would like to immerse themselves in nature and enjoy it.

-This tent has a classic pyramid shape and is also extra lightweight and easy to set up.
+This tent has a classic pyramid shape and is extra lightweight and easy to set up.
 All you need is a single walking pole without a complicated tent frame.

 It offers a solid build with a shape that has high wind resistance.
-There are reinforced stress points for an extra solid, high wind resistance.
+There are reinforced stress points for an extra solid, increased wind resistance.
 It also has a double-chamber design.
 There is space to sleep, one with a single mesh inner tent and a front room for a ‘fireplace.’
 The top opening for a hot flue pipe and two windows at the top for good airflow.

 This tent has a 20D silicon-coated nylon fabric.
-It is light, durable, and versatile, also with a 2000mm waterproof rating and snag-free zippers.
-It weighs 3.4 lbs and comes with an f.2 ft (1.65m) tent pole, ten tent pegs, and four guy-lines.
+It is light, durable, and versatile, with a 2000mm waterproof rating and snag-free zippers.
+It weighs 3.4 lbs and comes with an f.2 ft (1.65m) tent pole, ten tent pegs, and four guy lines.

 It’s recommended to purchase a stove jack to prevent fire hazards.
 Also, keep gaps on all sides of the tent, allowing airflow and preventing condensation from forming on the walls.

 - 20D silicone-coated nylon fabric